Hisham-Zarour/Command_logger/README.md

 # Cybersecurity Learning Project: From Basic Logger to Advanced Detector

+⚠️ Important Disclaimer

+THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY

+    Only test on systems you own or have explicit permission to test

+    Never use these techniques maliciously

+    Understanding evasion helps build better defenses

+    Always follow applicable laws and regulations

 ## 👋 About Me

 Hello!
 I'm **Hisham Zarour**, a Computer Science student with a passion for cybersecurity.
 This project represents my hands-on journey from building simple tools to creating sophisticated security systems.
 Through iterative development, I explored both offensive techniques and defensive countermeasures.